pedrolucaspalma/Valoriza.js/README.md

     [ X ] Can't register more than one tag with the same name

-    [ ] An user who is not an administrator cannot perform registrations
+    [ X ] An user who is not an administrator cannot perform registrations

 - Compliment registration